prideout/prideout.github.com/_posts/2012-02-13-voronoi-picking.md

 ---
 layout: post
-category : lessons
+tags : [opengl]
-tags : [intro, beginner, jekyll, tutorial] description : "just a test" thumbnail : GoLang-masked.png
+description : "Create voronoi maps with nailboards, use them for point selection." thumbnail : VoronoiPicking-masked.png
 ---
 {% include JB/setup %}

-This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
-Directly following the intro we'll learn exactly _how_ Jekyll does what it does.
+For those familiar with the pre-OpenGL 3.0 era of clip planes, using clip planes in today's OpenGL can be a little tricky.

 ## Overview